-Like a meth-addicted Eskimo that dropped his last shard, Brian never stops looking.
+Like a iced up Eskimo that dropped his last shard, Brian never stops looking.
 He sets out the next night and spots the holy grail: an old set of Test Match cricket.
 He opens the game’s box and notices quite a few pieces are missing.

 Despite it being 11pm, Brian does not hesitate to knock on the door.
 A sleepy tradesman answers, “what do you want?”
 Brian holds up the box, “reckon you could have a look for the bowler?
 Sets incomplete, also give us a hand with that wardrobe would ya?”

 The tradesmen immediately starts the breathing exercises he learned from working with criminals up north in an attempt not to choke Brian to death with his bare hands.

 Before heading out the next night, Brian is offended by a local community group’s FB post complaining about kerb-crawlers.
 He ever so subtly charges into the conversation defending his people.

 “Yeh whats wrong with a man tryna to recycle whttt society THRUS AWAY!!!
 U shld all be shamed of urself for callen out these heros, plus why cant a man asks another man for helpen hand rhese days?”